 e.
 Does this proposal involve changes to the core curriculum or other basic education requirements (42-hour core, signature courses, flags)?
-If yes, explain: NO f.
-Will this proposal change the number of hours required for degree completion?
 If yes, explain: NO

 If yes, Undergraduate Studies must be informed of the proposed changes and their response included: